Queensland Health: 2023 payroll corrections

 In March 2023, Queensland Health internal auditing found that there had been further payroll issues relating to certain industrial awards being entered incorrectly into the system.
 Health Minister Yvette D'Ath clarified to parliament that for the majority of affected staff were overpaid by less than a dollar and that the government would not require staff to repay the balance.
 A limited number of staff received larger overpayments, however only up to $100.

 An audit of all Queensland Health payroll during the affected period has been announced and is expected to be completed by the end of June 2023.
 It is expected that some underpayments, with a value of several million dollars, will be uncovered.
 Payment corrections (additional pay) is occurring in batches of 50 employees, to allow for payments to begin before the end of the audit.

 An external audit of the system found that the industrial awards and instruments have since been corrected and are compliant with Australian and Queensland workplace laws.

+Vaccine

+The QoVAX Safety and Efficacy Statewide Study, designed to evaluate immune effects and long-term outcomes of long Covid and COVID-19 vaccines, collected 100,000 biological samples and 11,000,000 data points from 10,000 individuals across Queensland.
+In 2023 the study was defunded without explanation by the Queensland government, and the project leader was purged.
+And the initiative was shut down, data collection halted, and government webpages related to the project was taken down.
+In March 2025 Metro North Health announced that they would abandon the project altogether.
+The destruction of the QoVAX biobank and dataset sparked criticism from researchers and lawmakers – experts called for reviving the QoVAX project.
+Queensland Senator Gerard Rennick said that destroying the records discontinued essential research into vaccine-injury causes.